 Welcome to the Nordic Ski Team!
 We make up a great community of kids and their families sharing a love of Nordic Skiing.
-Our aim is to get all the skiers enjoying their time on snow and furthering their abilities.
+Our aim is to get all the skiers enjoying their time on snow, furthering their abilities and challenging themselves at appropriate levels.

-Dryland training will start November 1 and happen for most skiers on Thursday afternoons after school There will be no dryland practices the week of Thanksgiving-but everyone is encouraged to get out with their families!
-Generally dryland training lasts about 1-1.5 hours and the groups are larger than they will be in the winter.
+Dryland training will start November 7 and happen for most skiers on Thursday afternoons after school.
+There will be no dryland practices the week of Thanksgiving-but everyone is encouraged to get out with their families!
+Generally dryland training lasts about 1-1.5 hours.
 Training sites will vary and you can find out where we will meet and what the general workout will be online and will be updated weekly (usually Sunday night).
-Look under your child’s age group for their specific workouts.
+Look under your child’s group for their specific workouts.
+The Arctic Foxes (youngest skiers 6-7 year olds) will have fewer dryland training sessions.
+Check their page for the plan.

-Skiing will hopefully start the last week of November on Tuesday the 27th!.
-IF there is no groomable snow by then, there will be dryland training and we will go to the winter schedule of TU, TH practices for most that week.
+Skiing will hopefully start the first week of December on December 1!.
+IF there is no groomable snow by then, there will be dryland training and we will go to the winter schedule of TU, TH practices for most that week (except Arctic Foxes who are one day/week until after Christmas).
 We do generally provide a warm drink at the end of practice on Tuesdays and Thursdays once we start skiing.
-Skiers in the U12 on down age groups and Devo skiers ski TU and TH afternoons (with some holidays and Saturdays optional); U14 Comps skiers ski TU, WE & TH afternoons (with some optional weekend and holidays) and U16+ comp skiers have a full schedule with skiing 4-6 days/week depending on the week and competition schedules.
+Skiers in the Polar Bear and Lynx groups ski TU and TH afternoons (with some holidays and Saturdays optional); Snow Leopards ski TU, WE & TH afternoons (with some optional weekend and holidays) and Wolverines have a full schedule with skiing 4-6 days/week depending on the week and competition schedules.

-Generally at practices we all show up as quickly as we can get there after school, the kids find their groups and play around a bit, Leslie may do a group circle with some basic skills and then they ski with their coach and group for about 1-1.5 hours depending on the time of year.
-Practices generally get longer as we get more daylight!
+Generally at practices we all show up as quickly as we can get there after school, the kids find their groups and play around a bit, then they will circle up with their lead coach and get the plan for the day.
+Practices generally last 1:15-1:45 depending on the time of year and the group.
+Practices often get longer as we get more daylight!
 Try to help ensure that the skiers have the right equipment for the day (classic or skate-generally classic skis are a bit longer and classic poles are shorter; skate skis may be a bit shorter with a more rounded tip and skate poles are longer).
-We will try to post pick up times on the website but don’t expect perfection in timing!
-A coach will always wait with a skier but if you know you will be very late, please try to make other arrangements for your skier as all the coaches have families too and want to get home!
+We will post pick up times on the website but don’t expect perfection in timing!
+A coach will always wait with a skier but if you know you will be late, please try to make other arrangements for your skier as all the coaches have families too and want to get home!

 We encourage carpooling and if you need help finding others with similar aged children, please ask Leslie.
 The expectation is that your child will be at practice unless you let us know otherwise.
-Once your child has a set group, you should alert that coach, otherwise, you can let Leslie know.
+You can let the lead coach of your child’s group know your family plan.

 2018-19 Winthrop Mountain Sports Rental Package Information